upadesh/quicksand/README.md

 ```
 grunt watch
 ```
 Your custom sass-files in the scss-folder will be compiled und copied to the css-folder.
-Afterwards all css-files (including bootstrap) will be concatenated to a single file, named after the name-attribute in the package.json.

 ## Production
 ```
 grunt build
 ```
 Same like the watch-task, but a minified-versions will be created in css & js.
-Change also the links in index.html to the minified versions.
+Changes also the links in index.html to the minified versions.